-AEA III (Advanced Macroeconomics)
+- AEA III (Advanced Macroeconomics)

 Qualifying exam required, with a question based on any two of the four courses listed above, depending on course availability in a given year.

 Minor area requirements consist of three mini-semester courses (18 units) outside of Economics, either in any of the functional areas within Tepper School of Business, or in Ph.D. programs of Math or Statistics departments at Carnegie Mellon, subject to the approval of Economics faculty.

-    During their first two years of study, students are also required to write summer papers on an original research topic that interests them.
-At the review after the third semester, the faculty evaluates performance on the first-year summer paper and performance on qualifying exams.
+During their first two years of study, students are also required to write research papers on an original research topic that interests them.
+At the review after the third semester, the faculty evaluates performance on the first-year paper and performance on qualifying exams.

-    A second-year summer paper concludes the requirements for year two.
+A second-year paper concludes the requirements for year two.
 At this time, students begin formulating a thesis topic and preparing for a formal thesis proposal.